laytan/cloak.nvim/README.md

 ## Usage

-The plugin automatically activates when a file mathed by the patterns is opened.
+The plugin automatically activates when a file matched by the patterns is opened.

 You do have to call the 'setup()' function.